Solar in Evansville, IN: 2026 Cost, Savings & Payback

 What is the solar payback period in Evansville?

-The average solar payback period in Evansville is approximately 11 years.
-After payback, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty.
-Over 25 years, total savings can reach $14,426.
+The average solar payback period in Evansville is approximately 15.8 years for a 6kW cash-price estimate before local or state incentives.
+After payback, your solar panels generate essentially free electricity for the remaining warranty life.
+Over 25 years, bill savings can reach about $35,319 before subtracting installation cost.

 Does Evansville have net metering?

 Yes, Evansville has access to net metering through AES Indiana.
-This allows you to earn credits for excess solar energy sent to the grid, significantly improving your solar investment returns.
+This allows you to earn credits for excess solar energy sent to the grid, but the final savings depend on the current utility tariff and fixed monthly charges.

 Related Calculators